jeba-tech/image-gallery/README.md

 * Visual indicators of selected images using checkbox and highlited the image.
 * Multiple images for deletion has been implemented.
 * Implemented featured image sorting.The first image (from left to right) is considered the default feature image.
+* Ensured responsiveness for various screen sizes like mobile,tablet etc.

 ## Installation Instructions: